-Bonite Tataki - A Balance between Tradition and Refinement
+Bonito Tataki - A Balance Between Tradition and Refinement

 For 3 people